-The geographical representativeness could be improved by multiplying further the types of evaluation sites.
-The consideration of monitoring sites with a different typology (e.g., rural, background) could improve the dynamic range for particular pollutants (e.g., ozone).
+The 2023 AIRLAB Microsensors Challenge marks made an important step in pushing the limits of geographical representativity of its results compared to previous editions, by including for the first time an evaluation deployment outside of metropolitan France.
+The geographical representativeness could be improved further by adding new types of evaluation sites.
+The consideration of monitoring sites with a different typology (e.g., rural, industrial) could improve the dynamic range for particular pollutants (e.g., ozone, sulfur dioxide).
 Moreover, further collaborations with other regional associations and monitoring bodies would allow for an increase of representativeness.